peteroupc/peteroupc.github.io/exporand.md

 1. Set _N_ to 0.
 2. With probability 1/2, go to the next step.
 Otherwise, add 1 to _N_ and repeat this step.
-3. If the item at position _N_ in the geometric bag (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the geometric bag's capacity as necessary.
-(As a result of this step, there may be "gaps" in the geometric bag where no digit was sampled yet.)
+3. If the item at position _N_ in the uniform PSRN's fractional part (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the uniform PSRN as necessary.
+(As a result of this step, there may be "gaps" in the uniform PSRN where no digit was sampled yet.)
 4. Return the item at position _N_.

 For another base (radix), such as 10 for decimal, this can be implemented as follows (based on **URandLess**):

-1. Set _i_ to 0.
+1. Set _i_ to 0, and set **b** to an empty uniform PSRN.
-2. If the digit at position _i_ of **a**'s fractional part is unsampled, sample the digit at that position (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
+2. If the digit at position _i_ of the input PSRN's fractional part is unsampled, set the item at that position to a digit chosen uniformly at random (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
 Do the same for **b**.
-3. Return 0 if **a**'s fractional part is less than **b**'s, or 2 if **a**'s fractional part is greater than **b**'s.
+3. Return 1 if the input PSRN's fractional part is less than **b**'s, or  0 if the input PSRN's fractional part is greater than **b**'s.
 4. Add 1 to _i_ and go to step 3.

 For more on why these two algorithms are equivalent, see the appendix.